 It is common practice for employers to offset any time the employee spends on garden leave against the length of time they would be expected to abide by their restrictive covenants after their employment ends.
 For example, an employee may be placed on garden leave during their three month notice period and then their restrictive covenants which prohibited them from approaching past clients for six months after they had left the employer’s business would be reduced by the three months they had already spent on garden leave.

-If you are an employer wishing to enforce either garden leave or restrictive covenants, or an employee having these imposed upon you, contact us for specialist advice on whether these clauses would be regarded as enforceable by the Courts.
+If you're an employer wishing to enforce either garden leave or restrictive covenants, or an employee having these imposed upon you, you can contact us for a FREE initial discussion (up to 20min) to give you the chance to explain your case in further detail, and for us to determine if we think we can help you.